 Moreover, we started massively cutting our forests to make space for agriculture and industry.
 This caused the carbon forests have been storing for centuries to be released in the atmosphere.
-On top of that, the carbon sequestration capacity diminished as trees were replaced by monocultures, farms and buildings.
-Out of the 50 million square kilometres of forest Earth had at the beginning of the last century, less than 40 million square kilometres are standing today.
+On top of that, the carbon sequestration capacity diminished as trees were replaced by monocultures, farms, and buildings.
+Out of the 50 million square kilometers of forest Earth had at the beginning of the last century, less than 40 million square kilometers are standing today.

 There are multiple causes of climate change and even though the abnormal amount of CO2 is the main one, human activities took their toll on the levels of other important greenhouse gases as well.
 Moreover, as shrinking ice at the Poles reflect less of the sun’s rays, thawing permafrost releases more CO2 and methane, and forest fires become more common, climate change seems to feed itself rapidly.
 These feedback loops are leading to a snowball effect that scientists fear will become unstoppable after reaching a certain point.

 Rising sea level is another effect of climate change.
 Since 1993 the global sea level has been rising, on average, by 3,2 millimeters per year.
 From 2018 to 2019 the average increased to 6,1millimeters per year, which means that the average has doubled.
 To stop the global sea levels from rising, it is crucial to start actions against global warming and climate change.